Super-Sweet-Quaranteam/svenplan/README.md

 **Application Admin - Level 1**
 A level 1, Application Admin, has the greatest amount of access.
 1. Upon log in, they are able to see all of the accounts registered with the app in the *Subscribers* tab on the navigation bar.
 In the *Subscribers* tab, they are also able to change the level of access each user has by clicking the button in the *Permissions* column.
-2. The *Create Workflow* tab in the navigation bar allows this level user to create a guided business plan, also known as a workflow.
+2. The *Create Workflow* tab in the navigation bar allows this level user to create a guided commercial process, also known as a workflow.
 As soon as they confirm a plan title and description, they will be routed to the *Existing Workflows* tab in the navigation bar where they can then build out the steps of that workflow.
 3. In the *Existing Workflows* tab, workflow creation first looks at larger level *phases* which group similar *tasks*.
 The user is then walked through *task* creation, where they will be asked for a task title, task description, input type, a link to a tutorial showing how the task is to be completed, etc. Once the workflow is complete, the user will be able to publish it in order to make it available to level 2 and 3 users that have been granted access to it.

 **Team Admin/Team Lead - Level 2**